PAINTING VS POWDER COATING WHEELS

 Steel has a high degree of durability and resistance to rust treated with powder coating.
 This heavy material is a perfect solution for wheels used in more demanding applications because it offers exceptional longevity when given a finishing treatment to stave off corrosion.
 Powder-coated steel is highly resistant to rust, so it should not develop red streaks or rust patches.
 Powder coating also improves the appearance of steel, lending it a smooth, finished look.

 Meanwhile, painting provides more color options and is easy and cost-effective, but it sacrifices the durable shield offered by powder coating.
 However, painting wheels is far easier and less expensive than the complex process of applying a powder-coat finish.
-Paint is a quick solution, while powder coating your truck wheels is a premium option that allows you to bake on a long-lasting protective layer.
+Paint is a quick solution, while powder coating rims is a premium option that allows you to bake on a long-lasting protective layer.

 THE BENEFITS OF POWDER COATING WHEELS